cube-drone/rt0/players-guide/src/player/generated/fool.md

 * While using Throwaway Joke:
    * If the card drawn was The Fool, The Hierophant, The Emperor, The Hermit, or The Moon, instead of discarding it you may add it to your hand.
    * If the card drawn was The Chariot, you may move 1 Zone and add it to your hand.
-   * If the card drawn was The Magician, play a card from your hand on Unlikely Weapon or Unlikely Helmet.
    * If the card drawn was Death, deal 150 Magic Ranged Damage.
    * If the card drawn was the Wheel of Fortune, draw and discard three additional cards and apply the Surprise Twist / Throwaway Joke effects to them, as well.
    * If the card drawn was Judgement, deal 10 Magic Ranged Damage to all Adversaries, and take 1 Corruption Point.